BTCElectrician/ohmni-frontend/docs/refactors/incremental-upgrades.md

 - Use React Query DevTools extensively during Phase 1
 - Monitor bundle size after each phase
 - Test offline scenarios thoroughly in Phase 5

+## Lessons Learned

+**2025-06-22**: During Phase 1, changes were initially made on main branch instead of creating a feature branch first.
+This put production at risk.
+Always create feature branches FIRST, before making any code changes.
+The Git workflow is clearly documented above and must be followed.

 Remember: Your working app is an achievement!
 These upgrades make it better, not different. 🚀